-In order to calculate the power dissipated by the Display panel and its accompanying components (LCD controller kit), a very small resistor of known value is placed in series with the display system.
+In order to calculate the power dissipated by the display panel and its accompanying components (LCD controller kit), a very small resistor of known value is placed in series with the display system.
 Capturing the voltage drop across this resistor helps determine the current flowing through the display.
-Since the voltage supplied for the display is constant and the amount of current flowing in the resistor and display are always the same, it is enough to calculate the current flowing into display to determine the total power dissipated.
+Since the supply voltage is constant and the amount of current flowing in the resistor and the display are always the same, it is enough to calculate the current flowing into the display to determine the total power dissipated.

-Two LM741 amplifiers are used in two different stages of the circuit as shown in Figure 5.
-Amplifier in the first stage acts as a differential amplifier.
+The LM741, an operational amplifier manufactured by national Semiconductors, devices, is used as shown in Figure 7.
+The LM 741 in the first stage acts as a differential amplifier.
 The differential amplifier measures the difference between two input signals (-) and (+).
 The input signal at the inverting input terminal is the actual voltage supplied i.e., +12V and the input at non-inverting input terminal is the supplied voltage less the voltage dropped across the 2Ω resistor.
 As the variation in the current flowing through the display unit is very minute, in the range \pm 0.1 or \pm 0.2, the voltage measured across the 2Ω resistor lies in the range -1.5V to -1.7V.
 The negative voltage output at this stage is due to the higher voltage input at the inverting input terminal.
 This leads to a second amplification stage that provides the necessary gain to match the output voltage range to the analog input range of the 8051 and also results in positive voltages.